Overview

 The example makes use of the Ape Tokens plugin.
 Be sure to properly configure your environment for the USDC and YFI tokens on Ethereum mainnet.

-To run your bot against a live network, this SDK includes a simple bot command you can use via:
+To run this bot against a live network, this SDK includes a simple command you can use as follows:

 Note